 There are has been many beliefs that have pointed to the idea that babies recognize their parents the first moment you hold their hands.

 By 4 to 6 months, babies will surely be quite clingy to their parents; they will turn to you for everything, especially when upset.
-Babies use body language to communicate, and they are likely to have a particular response just for you.
+Babies use body language to communicate and are likely to have a particular response just for you.

 Since the beginning, people have wondered how traits are being emulated from generation to generation.
 When answering why babies follow their parents around, it is important to keep an open mind as there is a logical and not-so-logical answers to this question.

-The major reason your baby follows you around is that you are the center of their world and their safety net.
+The primary reason your baby follows you around is that you are the center of their world and their safety net.
 Your baby’s braid starts developing in the womb, and they already recognize your voice when they arrive.
-As they grow older, their ability to recognize voice, face, and even miss people around develops.
+As they grow older, their ability to recognize voices, faces, and even miss people around develops.

 Babies can start to follow their parents around for many reasons, and understanding the reason behind it can help you plan how to make them independent.
 The bonding process between a mother and her baby is entirely normal; although it might take days for some mothers to bond, it is important not to feel pressured during this period.